dolthub/dolt/doc/decent/architectures.md

 ### Peer-to-Peer Architecture

 Noms can be used to implement apps in a peer-to-peer configuration.
-Each application maintains a database locally with the data that is relevant to it.
-When an app creates new data, it commits that data to it's database and broadcasts a message to it's peers that contains the hash of it's lastest commit.
+Each instance of the application (i.e., each "node") maintains a database locally with the data that is relevant to it.
+When a node creates new data, it commits that data to it's database and broadcasts a message to it's peers that contains the hash of it's lastest commit.

 ![P2P Architecture](./p2p-arch.png)